mitchellkolb/yelp-database/README.md

 ---
 # Acknowledgments
-This codebase and all supporting materials was made as apart of a course for my undergrad at WSU for CPTS XXX - XXX in the Spring of 2022.
+This codebase and all supporting materials was made as apart of a course for my undergrad at WSU for CPTS 451 - Introduction to Database Systems in the Spring of 2023.